Maltese: Dog Breed Profile and Information

 Consult your veterinarian if these steps don’t cover up the tear stains.
 Tear ducts, allergies, or other health conditions that cause excessive tearing could have clogged your Maltese.

-Although there are many items on the market for whitening the fur of your dog, be very careful if you use them or other home remedies.
-Many of them can harm the fur of your dog, and never, never allow the eyes of your dogs to obtain any products or foreign substances.
+Although many items are on the market for whitening your dog’s fur, be very careful if you use them or other home remedies.
+Many of them can harm your dog’s fur, and never allow your dog’s eyes to obtain any products or foreign substances.

 Many people put their hair in a topknot at the top of their Maltese head to keep it away from the eyes.
 Make sure to use coated bands that won’t cut the hair if you plan to do this.
-Some individuals cut the hair of their dog short, on its head or all over, so it’s easier to groom.
+Some individuals cut their dog’s hair short, on its head, or all over, so it’s easier to groom.

-To remove tartar buildup and the bacteria lurking inside it, brush your Maltese teeth at least two or three times a week.
-When you want to avoid gum disease and bad breath, daily brushing is even easier.
+To remove tartar buildup and the bacteria lurking inside it, brush your Maltese teeth at least twice or thrice a week.
+Daily brushing is even easier when you want to avoid gum disease and bad breath.

 If you catch your sweet black Maltese nose turning pink, you may not get enough sunshine.
-Take him outside on a sunny day or take him for a car ride if it’s too cold to do so.
+Take him outside on a sunny day, or take a car ride if it’s too cold.

 The sort of bowl from which he eats and drinks may also induce a shift in pigmentation.
 Pitch it if it is plastic.
 Her nose may also turn pink when a female is in sweat.

-Make grooming a fun activity full of appreciation and incentives, and if he’s an adult, you can pave the groundwork for simple veterinary inspections and another handling.
+Make grooming a fun activity full of appreciation and incentives, and if he’s an adult, you can pave the groundwork for simple veterinary inspections and other handling.

 When you groom, check your skin, nose, mouth, eyes, and feet for sores, rashes, or signs of infection, such as redness, tenderness, or inflammation.
 Face, with no redness or discharge, should be open.